Funding opportunity

 In recognition of the diverse nature of the research and innovation landscape for AI across the UK, and the national role that the awards will play in the EPSRC portfolio, we expect bidders to demonstrate how they will engage and collaborate with stakeholders across all parts of the UK and play into regional, as well as national, innovation and growth strategies.

-Applicants should apply for the resources they need to enable strong connectivity with all parts of the UK (England, Northern Ireland, Scotland, and Wales).
+You should apply for the resources you need to enable strong connectivity with all parts of the UK (England, Northern Ireland, Scotland, and Wales).

 Funding streams

-This investment will invest in 2 sets of hubs.
-It is anticipated that once invited to full proposal, or during the lifetime of the hub, collaborations may be expanded for the core team, potentially including investigators from unsuccessful bids to this opportunity.
+This investment will invest in two sets of hubs.
+It is anticipated that once invited to full proposal, or during the lifetime of the hub, collaborations may be expanded for the core team, potentially including investigators from unsuccessful bids to this funding opportunity.

 AI for real data programme areas